-Breaking Big Data barriers in numerical simulations to enable next-level flow and climate research.
+Breaking Big Data barriers in numerical simulations to enable next-level flow and climate research

 The goal of this project is to break Big Data barriers in numerical simulations to enable next-level flow and climate research.
-The sheer size and complexity of the simulation data overwhelms current storage systems and post-processing analysis tools, which leads to underutilized data and slows progress in flow and climate research.
+The sheer size and complexity of the simulation data overwhelms current storage systems and post-processing analysis tools, which leads to data being underutilized and slows progress in flow and climate research.

 The group will develop, implement and apply novel feature-based data analysis methods to be run alongside the simulation (in situ), which condense the main aspects of the data by several orders of magnitude.
 This is accompanied by sophisticated task scheduling to exploit the heterogeneous hardware of modern supercomputers, and interactive visualization of the analysis results.
 For the first time, this will enable an interactive zoom into the smallest spatial and temporal scales of the largest flow and climate simulations.

 We apply our methods to target high-impact research questions.
 For the flow case, we address turbulent separation and wake-wake interactions; the former can directly lead to improved performance of vehicles and planes, the latter is crucial for the design of wind parks.
 For the climate case, we study the spatio-temporal development of extreme storms to assess the hazard posed to Sweden and other regions in Europe.